 - Dining Hall

 PORO College, located an upper class Black neighborhood, was also used to teach etiquette to many students and employed as many as 200 people.
 Not only that, there were franchises on four continents – North America, South America, Asia and Africa.
-Some of the countries included franchises in Haiti, Philippines, Canada, and Haiti.
+Some of the countries included franchises in Haiti, Philippines, and Canada.
 From these, over 75,000 people were employed.

 Mrs. Malone handled business.
 Her whole goal from her business was to enhance the lives of black people and build for the betterment of Race Women.
 PORO College was also a way for the Black community to come in, learn and enjoy themselves due to the white community always shutting them out or back-dooring them.
 They didn’t have to feel less than coming into a place fully Black-owned.
 Also, Black women were definitely empowered as well, not just by hair, but in their overall identities.